 Our Story

-Founded in 1994 as an independent affiliate of Habitat for Humanity International, Manatee Habitat has built and sold 144 Habitat homes in Manatee County through home construction.
+Founded in 1994 as an independent affiliate of Habitat for Humanity International, Manatee Habitat has built and sold 150 Habitat homes in Manatee County through home construction.
 An additional 25 families annually are served through our Home Preservation Program making their homes safe and secure.
-Manatee Habitat has build homes throughout Manatee County with communities in Palmetto, Ellenton and a future 16 home community in Samoset.
+Manatee Habitat has built homes throughout Manatee County with communities in Palmetto, Ellenton, and a future 16-home community in Samoset.

-These accomplishments have been the result of collaboration between business, faith organizations, municipalities, community organization and thousands of volunteers who each year become part of the solution to Manatee County’s affordable housing need.
+These accomplishments have been the result of collaboration between businesses, faith organizations, municipalities, community organizations, and thousands of volunteers who each year become part of the solution to Manatee County’s affordable housing needs.

 All Are Welcome